dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 -->

-## 7.1.
+## 8.1.
 Terraform

 A very popular tool that is based on the idea of IaC and declarative configuration is Terraform.
 Terraforms' popularity started in 2016-2017 and has been growing ever since.
 Now Terraform has integration with more than 1700 providers [[s]](https://www.hashicorp.com/resources/the-story-of-hashicorp-terraform-with-mitchell-hashimoto).
 So the natural question is now, why bother with control planes when tools like Terraform exist?
 This section describes some of the issues related to using Terraform and why it might be better to use control planes for handling external resources.

-Terraform is an Infrastructure as Code tool that lets you define both cloud and on-prem resources in configuration files that you can version, reuse, and share.
+Terraform is an Infrastructure as Code tool that lets you define both cloud and on-premises resources in configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
 Terraform can manage all kinds of resources, from low-level components to huge cloud provider-managed services [[s]](https://www.terraform.io/intro).
-Terraform has the concept of terraform-providers, where service providers can create integrations with Terraform and let the user manage the providers' services through the HashiCorp Configuration Language (HCL).
+Terraform has the concept of terraform-providers, where service providers (e.g. Google Cloud Platform) can create integrations with Terraform and let the user manage the providers' services through the HashiCorp Configuration Language (HCL).
 "Providers enable Terraform to work with virtually any platform or service with an accessible API" [[s]](https://www.terraform.io/intro).

-### 7.1.1.
+### 8.1.1.
 Barrier of entry
 The only practical way of using Terraform in teams is to store the state in some shared place.
 This is commonly done on a cloud provider in some kind of _Object storage_.
 Setting this up can be a big hurdle to overcome if it is your first time or you are not an experienced developer.
-So before you can solve _whatever your code is supposed to solve_, you first need to solve the problem of _how and where to store the Terraform state_, before you can even start developing anything in your team.
+So before you can start your project, you first need to solve the problem of _how and where to store the Terraform state_, before you can even start developing anything in your team.

-Removing this step by switching to control planes is a selling point on its own.
-Lowering a barrier to start up projects is always desirable.
+Lowering a barrier to start up projects, by removing the need for storing a terraform state, is an argument for switching to control planes.

-### 7.1.2.
-Challenges with managing state
+### 8.1.2.
+Challenges with managing terraform state

-Distributed teams must store the Terraform state in some remote place.
-But just because it is shared in a remote place does not mean two people can work on it at the same time.
+Distributed teams can store the Terraform state in some remote place.
+But just because it is shared in a remote place does not mean multiple people can work on it simultaneously.

 <!-- no lock -->
-When storing the state in a remote place, you need to specify a so-called `backend`, but not all `backend`s support locking.
+When storing the state in a remote place, you need to specify a so-called Backend Configuration [[s]](https://developer.hashicorp.com/terraform/language/settings/backends/configuration), but not all Backend Configurations support locking.
 This means that in some cases, race conditions can still happen (if two people run `terraform apply` at the same time).
 An example of this is that there is no lock on the state if stored on AWS S3.
-A solution to this is to store lock file somewhere else (e.g. AWS DynamoDB) [[s]](https://adambrodziak.pl/terraform-is-terrible) and [[s](https://www.linkedin.com/pulse/terraform-state-remote-storage-s3-locking-dynamodb-oramu-/?trk=pulse-article)].
-This again just adds to the complexity and creates an even bigger barrier if you want to make sure your Terraform is safe to use.
+A solution to this is to store lock file somewhere else (e.g. a AWS DynamoDB table) [[s]](https://adambrodziak.pl/terraform-is-terrible) and [[s]](https://www.linkedin.com/pulse/terraform-state-remote-storage-s3-locking-dynamodb-oramu-/?trk=pulse-article) and [[s]](https://angelo-malatacca83.medium.com/aws-terraform-s3-and-dynamodb-backend-3b28431a76c1).
+This again just adds to the complexity and creates an even bigger barrier for getting started with terraform if you want to make sure your Terraform is safe to use.

 <!-- force unlocking -->
 Furthermore, if a `terraform apply` goes wrong because the process is interrupted for whatever reason, the state can end up not being unlocked, and you have to `force-unlock` the state [[s]](https://www.terraform.io/cli/state/recover).
 This is, of course, a great feature to solve the issue - but the main problem here is that this can happen to begin with.
 Things can get even worse if a `force-unlock` is executed while another process is in the middle of applying [[s]](https://www.terraform.io/language/state/locking).
 Managing a mutual state in a distributed state is difficult at its core.

 <!-- only one person at a time -->
 But even though there may be a lock that makes sure that there is no race condition while applying, only one person/process can work on the state simultaneously.
 Updating a Terraform state can take minutes - e.g., it will take around 10 minutes to spin up a GKE cluster on GCP [[s](https://learn.hashicorp.com/tutorials/terraform/gke)].
 "During this time no other entity - no other engineer - can apply changes to the configuration." [[s](https://blog.crossplane.io/crossplane-vs-terraform/)].
-This is an even bigger problem when you have a monolithic setup with a lot of dependencies.
+This is an even bigger problem when you have a monolithic infrastructure configuration with a lot of dependencies and all components are stored in the same Terraform state.
 So if one developer is updating the GKE cluster, then another developer may be blocked from updating a database or a networking rule.

 <!-- drift -->
-Another challenge with Terraform state is that Terraforms state can easily go out of date with reality.
-This is called _configuration drift_ [[source](https://adambrodziak.pl/terraform-is-terrible) and [source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
+Another challenge with Terraform state is that Terraform's state can easily go out of sync.
+This is called _configuration drift_ [[source](https://adambrodziak.pl/terraform-is-terrible), [source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
 If the `terraform apply`-command is not run regularly, the actual state can drift away from the declared/desired state.
-This means the state no longer reflects the real world.
+This can for example happen if a Terraform managed database running on a cloud provider is modified manually through the cloud platforms interface and not through Terraform, then the actual state will no longer reflect the terraform state.
+This means the terraform state no longer reflects the real world.
 This can create issues when later mutating the stored state, which can make the stored state unusable because it is so far from the actual state.

 This can both be a gift and a curse.
 If it is an emergency, then it is possible to modify the terraform-created-resource manually through some other service (e.g., a person could change a network rule manually through Google Cloud Platform) without it being reverted by some automated tool.

-So the Terraform state can either be updated by a manual task e.g., a developer manually creating a database, a triggered automated task e.g., a deployment pipeline that applies the newly changed Terraform files - e.g. [Atlantis](https://www.runatlantis.io/) or Terraform Cloud, or some GitOps tool that continuously synchronizes the actual state with the declared state stored in a repo (or elsewhere).
+So the Terraform state can either be updated by:
+- A manual task e.g., a developer manually creating a database
+- A triggered automated task e.g. a deployment pipeline that applies the newly changed Terraform files a tool like [Atlantis](https://www.runatlantis.io/) or Terraform Cloud.
+- a GitOps tool e.g. ArgoCD that continuously synchronizes the actual state with the declared state stored in a repo (or elsewhere).

-### 7.1.3.
+### 8.1.3.
 State automation

-You could install an automated tool or script that simply does this `terraform apply`-step on a regular basis to ensure that there is no _configuration drift_.
-This is a reasonable approach, but then you are essentially creating a system that works just like a control plane.
+Configuration drift with terraform can be avoided by installing an automated tool or script that simply does this `terraform apply`-step on a regular basis.
+By doing this essentially creates a system that works just like a control plane.
 So instead of using a tool with all its issues and then patching some of the issues by wrapping it in some automation tool/script... why not just use a control plane that was built to solve exactly that?

 Kubernetes stores desired state, and the internal components try to keep the actual state as close as possible to the desired state.
 The state is stored as Kubernetes objects definitions declared in YAML.
 Why not store the same information usually stored in Terraform state inside Kubernetes instead?
 A control plane running on Kubernetes could automatically sync (similar to continuously running `terraform apply`) the actual infrastructure with the declared state in YAML.

-This is where tools like _Crossplane_, Google's _Config Connector_, and AWS' _Controllers for Kubernetes_ come into play.
+_Crossplane_, Google's _Config Connector_, and AWS' _Controllers for Kubernetes_ are tools control planes that reconciles a declared state (stored inside kubernetes's etcd-database) with resources managed by a given cloud provider.
 This paper will focus on Crossplane because it is built as a foundation for control planes in general and not only focuses on a single cloud provider.

 <!-- skal det her ned til implemenation afsnitttet? -->
 Even though the paper highlights Crossplane as a tool, the question is not so much if Crossplane specifically is a great tool or not - but more about whether the paradigm of control planes is good in general.
 As Eficode states: "If Crossplane does not strike the right balance and abstraction level, the next control plane will." [[s](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)]

+> Control planes are self-healing, and they automatically correct drift.

-### 7.1.4.
+### 8.1.4.
 Crossplane as an alternative

 The most popular cloud native control plane tool for handling external state is _Crossplane_.
 Crossplane is a CNCF project that tries to streamline cloud providers' APIs.

 Crossplane tries to follow the success of Terraform and applies some of the same concepts to Kubernetes.
 Terraform has the concept of _providers_.
 A Terraform provider is a Terraform plugin that allows users to manage an external API.
 "Terraform uses providers to provision resources, which describe one or more infrastructure objects like virtual networks and compute instances.
 Each provider on the Terraform Registry has documentation detailing available resources and their configuration options." [[source]](https://www.terraform.io/cdktf/concepts/providers).
 Crossplane mimics this concept, so external organizations can create a plugin that integrates with Crossplane providing the user the ability to provision external resources.

 <!-- multi-cloud -->
-Crossplane can be used to provision resources for all cloud providers if the cloud provider has created a Crossplane provider for it.
+Crossplane can be used to provision resources for cloud providers if the cloud provider has created a Crossplane provider for it.
 As a company/organization, it can be beneficial to have the option to be multi-cloud because different cloud providers have different offerings.

 Terraform uses the HashiCorp configuration language (HCL), while Crossplane uses `YAML` and follows the same structure conventions as Kubernetes manifests.
 [What is a manifest source](https://medium.com/@sujithabdulrahim/understanding-the-kubernetes-manifest-e96d680f2a11)

 <!-- Transitioning -->
-It can be a big jump to go from Terraform to control planes, which is why tools like _Kubeform_ and _the Terraform provider for Crossplane_ exist.
+It can be a big jump to rewrite your entire infrastructure to use control planes instead of Terraform, which is why tools like _Kubeform_[[s]](https://kubeform.com/) and _the Terraform provider for Crossplane_ exist[[s]](https://github.com/.crossplane-contrib/provider-terraform).
 Kubeform provides auto-generated Kubernetes Custom Resource Definitions (CRDs) for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
 This requires you to rewrite your HCL to Kubernetes CRDs, so if that is too time-consuming, you can instead use Crossplane's Terraform provider.
 This provider lets you copy-paste your Terraform syntax directly into a CRD, and Crossplane will, in concept, run `terraform apply` automatically.
 This could be an intermediate step before doing a complete transition from Terraform to Crossplane.

 Crossplane will be described in greater detail in the _Managing External State_-section.

-# 8. Demonstration Application
+# 9. Demonstration Application

-In order to verify and demonstrate that the universal control plane I am trying to build (presented in the _Implementation_-section) actually works, I need a demonstration application that runs on infrastructure managed by the universal control plane to demonstrates its capabilities.
+In order to verify and demonstrate that the universal control plane I have built (presented in the _Implementation_-section) actually works, I need a demonstration application that runs on infrastructure managed by the universal control plane to demonstrates its capabilities.

 To do this, I have used Eficode's public [`quotes-flask`](https://github.com/eficode-academy/quotes-flask) application that they use for educational purposes.
 It is a simple application consisting of a frontend, backend, and a database.
+I will refer to this application as "Quote App".

-The frontend is a website where you can post and retrieve "quotes".
+The frontend is a website where users can post and read "quotes" from other users.
 The quotes are posted and sent to the backend-service, which then stores the data in a Postgres database.

-This system is built to be run on Kubernetes, and the repository already contains Kubernetes manifests.
+The Quote App is built to be run on Kubernetes, and the repository already contains Kubernetes manifests.
 The system uses a Postgres database running in a standalone _Pod_.
 To showcase the implementation of a universal control plane's ability to provision database resources on cloud providers, I have replaced the Postgres-database-pod with a managed database running in a cloud provider.
 Besides that, I have not changed the overall architecture.

 <img src="images/drawings_quote-setup-versions-k8s.png" width="800" />